 If you have been accused of shoplifting, keep in mind the following:

 - Remain Silent

 Being accused of something can incite anger in the calmest of people.
 If you did indeed take an item, fear could cause you to confess.
 Either way, it is always wise to remain as silent as possible.
 Be polite and provide a minimum of information.
-Remember than anything you say can be used against you later.
+Remember that anything you say can be used against you later.

 - You Can Be Charged Even If You Didn't Take Anything

 State laws vary, but often you can be charged without actually taking anything.
-A good example of this is if you changed prices, distracted a store manager for someone else, or acted as a look out.
+A good example of this is if you changed prices, distracted a store manager for someone else, or acted as a lookout.

 - Understand “Shopkeeper's Privilege”

 If you are suspected of shoplifting, you can be legally detained by store personnel until police arrive.
 It is important to be aware however that they must have probable cause to believe you have shoplifted, and they may only use reasonable force to detain you.

 It is not uncommon for a person to leave a store and accidentally not pay for something (lack of intent).
 Or perhaps a store cashier thought they saw something.
 If you made an honest mistake, apologize and offer to pay, or return the item.

 Nevada shoplifting charges can have serious consequences.
 An experienced lawyer can help determine what defenses may apply, and explore your legal options.
 Nevada prosecutors have the discretion for instance, to reduce the charges or the sentence if the defendant enters a guilty plea.
 Or your lawyer may negotiate a plea deal if the prosecutor is confident that there is a small risk of the re-offending.